-This smaller breed of dog is too cute not to cuddle, and lucky for you, they love the attention.
+This smaller breed of dog is too cute not to cuddle, and lucky for you, the Bichon Frise loves the attention.
 Their fluffy coat makes them the perfect little lap dog, and they will happily curl up in a ball on your lap or on the sofa next to you.
 They feel safe with their owners and enjoy the company, so you’ll often find them making themselves at home at the end of your bed.

 Bulldogs are exceptionally cuddly and can often be big sleepyheads.
 They love attention and only get more relaxed as they get older, so if you bond with them when they're young expect a constant cuddle companion.
 They can be incredibly gentle and affectionate, and their short stature makes them especially cuddly.

 8. Alaskan Klee Kai

 The gorgeous Alaskan Klee Kai may be small but their large personalities and huge hearts make them the most loyal and affectionate of companions.
 Bonding deeply with their humans, this breed attaches quickly and will remain by your side for life.